shenghaoyang/CE4171/README.md

 The training steps used to build the server's model are outlined in a Jupyter notebook, stored at `train/training.ipynb`.

+Accuracy and other model metrics can also be found in the same notebook.

 After executing all notebook cells, the model will be trained and saved at `train/saved/audiorecog`.